camilotejeiro/android_quotes_display_apps/documentation/user_functional_specification.md

 * User Wiki (v2.2).
     For public collaboration.

+* Add support for different font and background colors (v2.2).

 * Add support for precise Daytime events (v2.2).
     Make daytime check based on alarm events, not tied to periodic updates.